ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 What will attending Antioch College really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
 You can find the Antioch College's net cost calculator on their website.

 Antioch College Tuition Payment Plans